 - Am I allocating enough funds to sales and marketing?

 - Are there any services that are underperforming?

 - Highlight customers that consistently pay invoices late.
-This can help you figure out if you need to change your due dates or negotiate different payment terms with your vendors.
+This can help figure out if you need to change your due dates, or negotiate different payment terms with your vendors.

 - Predict and plan for cash shortages and surplus cash.